Grouping similar spans and events together

 RPC

-To monitor remote procedure calls, use RPC semantic convention.
+To monitor remote procedure calls, use the RPC semantic conventions.

 A minimal RPC server example: